sarfata/kbox-firmware/README.md

    * Added support for parsing XDR air temperature measurements.
    * Fix a bug where RMC sentence without a date would crash KBox
    * Parse magnetic variation from RMC sentence
-   * Genrate NMEA2000 messages for air temperature measurements
+   * Generate NMEA2000 messages for air temperature measurements
  * 2018 07 06 - v1.3.4
    * Specify a list of default environment so platformio does not build all variants of the project by default.